Technology

 A Limited Reprieve

-Those who had had worries that iGoogle was for the chopping block proved correct.
-In July 2012, the announcement was made that iGoogle was facing forced retirement.
-Mobile users would be saying goodbye to the service in just a few weeks, at the end of July, while the main version would be staying put until November 2013.
+Those worried that iGoogle was on the chopping block proved correct.
+In July 2012, the announcement was made that iGoogle faced forced retirement.
+For more insights on tech developments, visit Electro Other.
+Mobile users would say goodbye to the service in just a few weeks, at the end of July, while the main version would stay put until November 2013.

 Alternatives